FourDotFive/Text-automated-anonymization-django/README.md

 ## Usage

-1. Register a new user account or log in to an existing one.
+1. Begin by registering a new user account or logging into an existing one.
 2. Submit text or an audio file containing human speech for anonymization.
 3. View the anonymized text with replaced NER tokens in real-time.
 4. Copy or save the anonymized text to your personal account records.